marcw/marc.weistroff.net/cv.rst

 Benevolent activities
 ---------------------

-I had been strongly involved in the local electronic music scene from 2004 to 2008.
+I had been strongly involved in the Lyons' local electronic music scene from 2004 to 2008.
 I was member of the executive committee of several NPOs.
 I organized events in venues able to host from 50 to 1000 persons.
 Therefore I was fully involved in the management of events organization and learned from planning the event, communicate on it, managing volunteer teams, concretising the event.

 Interests
 ---------